-The path to technological maturity includes development programs, and (b) counted towards research and development to innovate, pilot the Assembly Bill 2514 goals and Decision 13-10-040 projects to test and experiment with technologies, procurement requirements.
-These battery-based and small-scale demonstration projects.
-A key resources were funded through PIER and EPIC, cost threshold question for a technology's maturity is: shares with the U.S. Department of Energy, utility with public sector support, can the technology pilot programs included in general rate cases, and demonstrably provide the grid services needed utility bilateral contracts.
-They were installed and without major drawbacks, and at a scale needed to began operations in the 2011-2018 period.
-Unless play a major role in California's electricity resource retired prior to 2017 these resources are included in our historical benefit-cost analysis presented in Chapter 2 (Realized Benefits and Challenges).
+The path to technological maturity includes research and development to innovate, pilot projects to test and experiment with technologies, and small-scale demonstration projects.
+A key threshold question for a technology's maturity is: with public sector support, can the technology demonstrably provide the grid services needed without major drawbacks, and at a scale needed to play a major role in California's electricity resource portfolio?